BadriVishalPadhy/BadriVishalPadhy/README.md

-# 💫 About Me:
+# 💫 About Me:<br>
+##Full Stack Dev
-💻 Software Engineer sharing about my journey and learnings in tech.<br>🧑🏼‍🎓 Studying Computer Science at the XIM University , India.<br>💭 Currently learning about Full-stack development and Devops.<br>
+💻 Software Engineer sharing about my journey and learnings in tech.<br>🧑🏼‍🎓 Studying Computer Science at the XIM University , India.<br> Contributing to Open Source Projects is always been a goal to me.💭 Currently learning about Full-stack development and Devops.<br>

 ## 🌐 Socials: